 The most common symptom of ACS is chest pain.
-The chest pain may come on quickly, come and go, or get worse with rest.
+The chest pain may come on quickly, come and go, or get worse with exercise or rest.
 Other symptoms can include:

 - Pain in the shoulder, arm, neck, jaw, back, or belly area